 What are the Basics?

-What is Classroom Experience Like?
+What is the Classroom Experience Like?

-Each session offers courses from natural science departments within the College of Literature, Science and the Arts including Anthropology; Astronomy; Chemistry; Ecology and Evolutionary Biology; Earth and Environmental Sciences; Mathematics; Paleontology; Psychology; Physics; Program in the Environment; and Statistics.
+Each session offers courses from science departments within the College of Literature, Science and the Arts including Anthropology; Astronomy; Chemistry; Ecology and Evolutionary Biology; Earth and Environmental Sciences; Mathematics; Paleontology; Psychology; Physics; Program in the Environment; and Statistics.

 What Kind of Courses are Available?

 When selecting to come to MMSS, students are given the choice of Residential or Commuter Student options.
 As a Residential Student, attendees will experience parts of the "college life" while living in an on-campus dorm room independently (with Counselor supervision), attending activities, pre-planned evening events and even optional weekend trips!

 The MMSS program is a stepping stone for today's high school student to become tomorrow's university student.
 Students are able to use the first-class labs and technology at the University of Michigan while learning from their faculty, graduate students and advanced undergraduates.
 Students are given the opportunity to learn about exciting research in math and science with real-time information!

 Students will spend time in research and computer laboratories, as well as doing field work with their professors.
 They will catch a glimpse of the amazing career possibilities in math and science that are open to anyone with a thirst to learn.
 Like sponges, students will absorb critical information to help them select a career in the sciences.